So Much Can Happen, In Paris, In A Day…

 “It’s my mother’s café and my cousin, Charlie, has the bar opposite.
 You can’t see it from here, but it’s past the market.”

-He pointed down the street to where she could see the market vendors beginning to pack away their wares.
+He pointed down the street to where she could see the market vendors packing away their wares.

 “Okay, Julie, I need to get back to the café, my mother will need help now that the market is closing.
 That is our very busy time.
 You will come, around two?”